What you will learn:

 How do you know if you’re getting enough omega-3s?

-Well, first your diet should be low in industrial seed oils (such as canola, soy or corn oil – which is what most restaurant use when you go out to eat) and conventional beef, which is two of the biggest sources of omega-6s.
+Firstly, your diet should be low in industrial seed oils (such as canola, soy or corn oil – which is what most restaurant use when you go out to eat) and conventional beef, which is two of the biggest sources of omega-6s.

 To counterbalance this, you should eat more olive oil, coconut oil, grass-fed beef, butter or ghee, and nuts and seeds high in omega-3s.
 My favorite seed that is not only rich in Omega 3s but also helps estrogen metabolism is freshly (I want to stress the word “freshly”) ground flax seed.